dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 Some users will want to receive events in the order that they happen.
 Observing state does not allow us to do this if, for instance, a button was pressed and released between update calls - the state would have a net-zero change and thus we wouldn't be able to detect such events.

-This is solved by the actor model, which is implemented by the custom list types - the actor methods invoking the matching events.
+This is solved by the handler model, which is implemented by the custom list types - the handler methods invoking the matching events.

 **INFORMATIVE TEXT:** A possible question is "why don't we just expose the events directly on the devices?
-Why do we need this actor model?".
+Why do we need this handler model?".
 The answer to that is having events on the devices has considerations for the lifetime of the device objects, which the Silk.NET team wishes to leave unrestricted.
 For instance, when a device connects the input context will need to bind the events on each device itself and when a device disconnects the behaviour thereafter would be undefined because we have not explicitly allowed or disallowed the reuse of device objects, and we do not wish to.
 If a device object were to be reused when the device reconnects, those events would still be there.
-It's better to encapsulate these events in their own object using this actor model.
+It's better to encapsulate these events in their own object using this handler model.

 ```cs
 public interface IInputHandler